AlanYZWu/lunch-lotto-upgrade/README.md

    ```js
    const apiKey = "YOUR_API_KEY";
    ```
-3. Replace "YOUR_API_KEY" with your own Google Maps API Key.
+3. Replace "YOUR_API_KEY" with your own Foursquare API Key.
    Example:
    ```js
    const apiKey = "AIzaSy12345EXAMPLE";
    ```

-### If you don't have a Google Maps API Key yet:

-1. Go to the Google Cloud Console.
-2. Create or select a project.
-3. Navigate to APIs & Services > Credentials and click Create Credentials.
-4. Select API Key, copy the generated key, and replace the placeholder in popup.js.

 ---
 Happy coding, and good luck with Lunch Lotto! 🍀